 Polymershapes

 You don’t hear about bullet-resistant polycarbonate sheets in the movies or on TV.
-In the media and pop culture, it’s all about bullet-proof glass.
-Well, at the risk of shattering everything you thought you knew, Polymershapes wants to let you in on a little secret: bullet-proof glass doesn’t technically exist, at least not in the way that most people think it does.
+In the media and pop culture, it’s all about bulletproof glass.
+Most people haven’t even thought to wonder “Is polycarbonate bulletproof?”
+At the risk of shattering everything you thought you knew, Polymershapes wants to let you in on a little secret: bulletproof glass doesn’t technically exist, at least not in the way that most people think it does.

 What you see on the screen—and what exists in real life—is bullet-resistant plastic.
-Bullet-proof glass isn’t real for a variety of reasons, beginning with the fact that glass can’t be fully bullet-proof.
+Bulletproof glass isn’t real for a variety of reasons, beginning with the fact that glass can’t be fully bulletproof.
 Few materials can be.
-Plastic isn’t included among them, but heavy-duty plastic and certain other substances are resistant to the impact from bullets.
+Plastic isn’t included among them, but heavy-duty plastic and certain other substances are resistant to the impact of bullets.
 That’s what you see on armored vehicles and security windows.

-In reality, someone probably can shatter so-called bullet-proof glass.
+In reality, someone can probably shatter so-called bulletproof glass.
 It would take time, determination, and large-caliber bullets, but it’s possible.
-Still, bullet-resistant polycarbonate serves its purpose, as does acrylic, which is another material used to make bullet-resistant doors, windows, and mirrors.
-It would take a tremendous effort to shatter either material, and unlike genuine glass, neither acrylic nor polycarbonate plastic will send out dangerous, sharp shards.
+Still, bullet-resistant polycarbonate serves its purpose, as does acrylic, which is another material used to make bulletproof plastic doors, windows, and mirrors.
+It would take a tremendous effort to shatter either material and unlike genuine glass, neither “bulletproof” acrylic nor polycarbonate plastic will send out dangerous, sharp shards.
 Let’s take a look at how plastic can stand up to bullets.

 Polycarbonate Plastic

-Polycarbonate is an ideal plastic for the creation of bullet-resistant windows, mirrors, and glass.
-It’s a soft plastic, but that makes it more versatile for these purposes.
+Polycarbonate is bulletproof because it’s soft, making it an ideal plastic for the creation of bullet-resistant windows, mirrors, and glass.
+Since it is soft, polycarbonate is more versatile for these purposes.
 In spite of its softness, it’s unbelievably strong.

-Now, let’s talk about how this particular bullet-resistant glass is made with polycarbonate.
+Now let’s talk about how this virtually bulletproof glass is made with polycarbonate.
 Since polycarbonate is a soft plastic, it’s also extremely malleable.
 To make bullet-resistant plastic, plastic fabricators will typically layer sheets of polycarbonate with alternating layers of polyurethane.
 The layered materials then go through a process of heating and cooling, which causes each sheet to become molded to the rest, transforming the layers into a single piece.

 This creates three levels of protection, which can effectively stop bullets: